michaeltelford/yart/README.md

   <h1>Use a block to return a String of innerText or more elements</h1>
   <div data-test-id='String attribute values will be parsed as is'>
     <h2 data-x='sub-heading'>Symbol attribute keys/values will be kebab-cased</h2>
-    Set the div's innerText before and after its child elements
+    Set the div's innerText, before and/or after its child elements
     <p class='content italic-text' id='paragraph'>
       You can pass an array of attribute values and they will be space separated
     </p>